The Commitments (novel): Film

-The Commitments is a 1991 comedy-drama film directed by Alan Parker with a screenplay adapted by Dick Clement, Ian La Frenais, and Doyle himself, The Commitments was an international co-production between companies in Ireland, the United Kingdom, and the United States.
+The Commitments is a 1991 comedy-drama film directed by Alan Parker with a screenplay adapted by Dick Clement, Ian La Frenais, and Doyle himself.
+The Commitments was an international co-production between companies in Ireland, the United Kingdom, and the United States.
 It was filmed on location in Dublin.

 Stage production

 A musical stage production of the novel, also titled The Commitments, played in London's West End at the Palace Theatre from 2013 to 2015.

 Following the 1991 film adaptation, Doyle said he received 20 different offers to turn the novel into a musical.
 He turned them all down because he had become resentful of the success of The Commitments, to the seeming exclusion of his other novels; and because he was not a fan of musical theatre, having never seen a musical.
-He eventually changed his mind due to his children, who were fans of the 1991 film, and who took him to see musicals, including a production of the film-turned-musical The Producers, which he called "a revelation".
+He eventually changed his mind because of his children, who were fans of the 1991 film, and who took him to see musicals, including a production of the film-turned-musical The Producers, which he called "a revelation".

 Despite initially looking to hire another writer to write the book for the musical, Doyle ended up writing the show himself.
 The show was directed by Jamie Lloyd, with choreography by Ann Yee, set design by Soutra Gilmour, sound design by Rory Madden and lighting by Jon Clark.

+Background

+Roddy Doyle's depiction of a working-class Dublin soul band in The Commitments has been linked to several real-life groups active in the city during the 1980s.
+Among them were the D11 Runners, a soul and funk band co-founded by George Fitzgerald and his twin brother Joseph.
+The group, who performed nationally with singles such as "I Surrender" and "Yeah!
+Yeah!", has been cited in Irish media as one of the inspirations for Doyle's fictional band.